Get 20% OFF your perfect routine. Take our health quiz.

 No. Ashwagandha is generally not recommended while breastfeeding.

-This isn’t because ashwagandha is “dangerous”, but because there isn’t enough high-quality research proving it’s safe for infants — and herbs with hormonal or adaptogenic effects are usually avoided during lactation.
+This isn’t because ashwagandha is “dangerous”, but because there isn’t enough research proving it’s safe for infants.
+Herbs with hormonal or adaptogenic effects are usually avoided during lactation.

 Why experts say to avoid ashwagandha while breastfeeding